a10networks/a10-terraform/README.md

 ```
 As most of the examples leverage modules ( reusable templates ), first import or "get" them.
 - terraform get
-  - In many cases, the modules reference a remote link as the source so internet connectivity will be required.
+  - In many cases, the modules refer a remote link as the source.
+Therefore, internet connectivity will be required.
   - **hint**: use below command to make sure your modules are up-to-date.
             ```
             terraform get -update=true"